Lepus cornutus: Related animals

 Unlike the lepus cornutus, the following were never believed to be real animals by scientists, and have not been included in lists of binomial nomenclature.

 The wolpertinger is an animal in German folklore, usually described as a horned rabbit or horned squirrel with wings and other unusual attributes.

 The jackalope is a mythical hare from North America, described as a hare with antlers.
 It was invented in the 1930s.
-The Al-mi'raj is a single-horned hare from Islamic folklore.
+The Al-mi'raj is a single-horned hare which appears in medieval Arab literature.
 Unlike most horned hares, it was described as carnivorous.

 At least one genus of real 'horned' small mammal existed, the extinct horned gopher Ceratogaulus.
 However, this was a rodent (not a hare) and the paired conical bone protrusions on its skull were atop its snout forward of its eyes (not on its forehead nor towards the back of its head as illustrations portray for a lepus cornutus or jackalope).